kanai6344/movie-watchlist/README.md

 # movie-watchlist

-A responsive web application for managing your movie watchlist using the OMDb API.
+A responsive web application for managing your movie watchlist.

 # Features